4. clindet workflow#

 Extract passing calls (with

-in FILTER)Extract calls on main chromosomes (chr1-chr22, chrX, chrY, chrM)
+PASSin FILTER)Extract calls on main chromosomes (chr1-chr22, chrX, chrY, chrM)

 Run SAGE v1.0 and add the result to the VCF.
 SAGE is a low-frequency variant caller with a high precision, created by Hartwig Medical Foundation.
 Instead of the whole genome, it targets only coding regions for inframe indels, and known hotspot sites from the following list: